 The core of my artistic endeavors consists of sculptural vessels, chosen to symbolize human beings as iconic representatives of Korean culture.
 In Korea, the metaphorical use of "vessel" in describing one's personality reflects a spirit of tolerance.
 For example, a generous or broad-minded person is often described as having a "big vessel."
 The vessel's structure, widening gradually from a narrow base, metaphorically signifies the spectrum of human relationships — deep, shallow, or simultaneous.

 My exploration of this theme draws inspiration from minimalism, nature, and geometry.
 Organic and architectural elements converge in the structure of my open vessels, serving as metaphors for individuals interacting with their external character.
 An open vessel suggests genuine connections with the environment, representing various depths of personal relationships.
 Additionally, the integration of natural and arboreal shapes intends to illustrate connections with nature, using these occurrences as both metaphorical and literal references for human relationships.
 Just as nature thrives on the interaction of its parts, humans find existence in interconnected relationships, mirroring the laws of nature.

-I usually use hand-building techniques, because the marks left by the fabricating process is very direct and leaves evidence of my physical interactions with clay.
-When I work with clay, my interactive conversation with the clay is vital to the process.
-While I slowly build up clay coils from the bottom, my hand marks remain on the surface.
-It records elements of movement, time and my feelings.
-The attractive characteristic of coil-building is that it allows artists to observe progressive growth through the process of the work.
-The process is very similar to raising a plant from seedling to blossoming.
-As a plant needs water, sunshine and time to grow, my works need patience and time.
-The process of building up the blocks, memories of patience and time into the pieces, I am able to create a meaningful record of my practice.
+My preference for hand-building techniques stems from the directness of the fabricating process, preserving evidence of my physical interactions with clay.
+This interactive dialogue with the material is essential to my process.
+As I slowly construct clay coils from the base, my hand marks endure on the surface, capturing elements of movement, time, and emotion.
+The inherent beauty of coil-building lies in its ability to reveal progressive growth throughout the artistic journey, akin to nurturing a plant from seedling to blossom.
+Just as a plant requires water, sunshine, and time to flourish, my works demand patience and time.
+By incorporating memories of patience and time into the very fabric of my pieces, I create a meaningful record of my artistic practice.